 – Hero (photo below next to Smitten poem), an Arabian/Saddlebred cross, excellent trail horse except for one big problem.
 To this day the spookiest horse I ever rode, therefore not safe and I had to find him a new owner who didn’t mind being thrown off frequently.

 – Beau (photos below), a quarterhorse, still the best trail horse, actually overall horse, I have ever ridden.
-He loved kids and I could beginners on him and he would take care of them.
+He loved kids and I could put beginners on him and he would take care of them.
+With his help, I taught one of my nieces how to ride.
 Beau died in January 2014 from complications of extreme lameness, a result of his Western competition days before I owned him.

 – Comet (photos below), a Paso Fino, Beau’s best friend, a great trail horse.
 In my book Twists Turns & Truths I call him my feisty little shit.
 I knew Comet the longest of all, from the time he was 12.
 He died in December 2017 at nearly 32 years old of a disease carried by possums.

 – Darby (photos below), an Arabian/Appaloosa cross I rescued in late 2014 when I learned Comet’s time was limited.
-They became best friends, Darby was just as devasted as I was when Comet died.
-Darby is now about 16, I ride him nearly every day, he is fabulous.
+They became best friends, Darby was nearly as devastated as I was when Comet died.
+In 2020 an off-leash dog bolted at him, and he did a high-speed spin and bolted.
+I could not stay on and was thrown off to one side and badly hurt.

 Here are some photos (wow a few of these are OLD!
 And are of horses I rode often at the ranch in Malibu).
 I’ve included a few poems (I call them my rhyming feelings) about my closest equine friends: